LeeMorinUCF/ECP3004S21/demo_15_PP_Ch_12_Algorithms/README.md

-Since we're using a loops, we need to consider the three parts of a loop: first, we initialize variables; second, we set up the loop condition,;
+Since we're using a loops, we need to consider the three parts of a loop: first, we initialize variables; second, we set up the loop condition;
 and third, we write the loop body.
 Rewrite the first line.